 • Thank you to everyone who has taken the time to get involved and share their views and feedback with us so far.
 It is hugely appreciated.

-• As a direct result of all of feedback that we have received via our involvement to date, we have now co-developed a series of draft set of local commitments which are central to the development of our draft strategy, and we’d really appreciate your views and feedback to see if you feel that these reflect what people have told us? or if you feel that anything is missing?
+• As a direct result of all of feedback that we have received via our first phase of involvement, we co-developed a series of draft set of local commitments which were central to the development of our draft strategy.
+The second phase of involvement focused seeking views and feedback to find out if these reflected what people had told us? and/or if people felt that there was anything missing?

-• This second phase of involvement will be launched at the SEND Local Offer Live Event taking place at the Barnsley Metrodome on Wednesday 25 September between 10am and 6pm where local people will be able to attend on the day and provide their feedback to us in person.
+• This second phase of involvement was launched at the SEND Local Offer Live Event that took place at the Barnsley Metrodome on Wednesday 25 September between 10am and 6pm where local people were able to attend on the day and provide their feedback to us in person.

 Our new local strategy is being developed to reflect the national all-age Autism Strategy and accompanying implementation plan/ policy guidance that was published in 2021.